BillyDM/awesome-audio-dsp/README.md

 - [`Paid Textbooks`] - A list of non-free textbooks on audio DSP.
 - [`DSP Playgrounds`] - Software tools that are useful for quickly and easily prototyping DSP.
 - [`Mathematics`] - Learning resources and tools for the mathematics of audio DSP.
-- [`Algorithms & Technical Papers`] - A list of useful articles, blogs, and scientific papers on modern algorithms and techniques for audio DSP.
+- [`Technical Reading`] - A list of useful articles, blogs, and scientific papers on algorithms and techniques for audio DSP.
 - [`Electronics & Embedded`] - Resources for developing analog and embedded hardware systems.
 - [`Machine Learning`] - Resources on using this powerful emerging technology for audio DSP.
 - [`Open Source Plugins & Software`] - A list of open source audio software that you can inspect and learn from.
+- [`DSP Cookbooks`] - A list of algorithms and equations you can use and reference for your own DSP designs.
-- [`DSP Cookbooks`] - A list of ready-made libraries and algorithms for audio DSP.
+- [`DSP Libraries`] - A list of ready-made libraries for audio DSP.
 - [`Sound Design & Music Production`] - While this is not *strictly* development related, knowing how plugins are actually used to make and edit sound can give valuable insight.
 - [`Software Optimization`] - Tips and tools for optimizing audio software.
 - [`System Tools`] - A list of system tools useful in developing audio plugins and software.